MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-react.md

 In this tutorial, you'll learn:

-- how to set up a new project with Teams Toolkit.
+- How to set up a new project with Teams Toolkit.
-- how to build the app with JavaScript using React, it's structure and source code.
+- How to build the app with JavaScript using React.
-- how to run an app locally.
+- How to run an app locally.

 ## Create your app project

 If the [prerequisites](prerequisites.md) are in place, let's begin!

+> [!NOTE]
+> The Visual Studio Code UI may look different, depending on your operating system.

 # [Visual Studio Code](#tab/vsc)

 1. Select the Teams Toolkit :::image type="icon" source="../assets/images/teams-toolkit-v2/teams-toolkit-sidebar-icon.png"::: icon in the Visual Studio Code sidebar.

 1. Select **Create a new Teams app**.
-The UI may look different, depending on your operating system.

    :::image type="content" source="../assets/images/teams-toolkit-v2/first-tab/create-project.png" alt-text="Location of the Create New Project link in the Teams Toolkit sidebar." border="false":::

-1. Select **Create a new Teams app** from the dropdown menu to create an app using the Teams Toolkit.
+1. Select **Create a new Teams app** to create an app using the Teams Toolkit.

     :::image type="content" source="../assets/images/teams-toolkit-v2/first-bot/create-new-app.png" alt-text="Wizard start for Create New Project" border="false":::

-1. Ensure that **Tab UI-based app** is selected as the capability in the Select capabilities section, and select **OK**.
+1. Ensure that **Tab UI-based app** is selected as the capability that you want to build in your app, and select **OK**.

     :::image type="content" source="../assets/images/teams-toolkit-v2/first-tab/select-capabilities-tab.png" alt-text="Select App Capability" border="false":::